Aleksander Chodkiewicz: Early life and political career

 Chodkiewicz supported Queen Bona Sforza in her efforts to consolidated royal estates.
 Perhaps due to her favor in 1528 Chodkiewicz became starost of Brest, a position that was similar to voivodes (Brest Litovsk Voivodeship was established in 1566).
 In 1530, Chodkiewicz became governor of Knyszyn, favorite hunting location of Grand Duke Sigismund.
 For unknown reasons, perhaps due to poor health, he was skipped for several promotions to voivode.
 In 1530s he was tasked with delineating the border between the Grand Duchy of Lithuania and the Kingdom of Poland.

-In 1544, Sigismund I the Old transferred much of political power within the Grand Duchy of Lithuania to his son Sigismund II Augustus, who was significantly influenced by his mother Queen Sforca.
+In 1544, Sigismund I the Old transferred much of his political power within the Grand Duchy of Lithuania to his son Sigismund II Augustus, who was significantly influenced by his mother Queen Sforca.
 Sigismund Augustus almost immediately made new appointments: Chodkiewicz became voivode of Nowogródek while his son Hieronim became castellan of Trakai.
-Both of these positions entitled to a seat in the Council of Lords.
+Both of these positions are entitled to a seat in the Council of Lords.
 The following year Hieronim was further promoted to Elder of Samogitia; thus Hieronim politically surpassed his father.
 These appointments marked a considerable social jump for the Chodkiewicz family.
-The Chodkiewiczs sided with Queen Sforza against their political rival Barbara Radziwiłł, involved in the love affair with Sigismund Augustus.
-By the time Aleksander Chodkiewicz died in 1549, his sons, especially Hieronim, were well established in politics and the family was second in power after the Radziwiłłs.
+The Chodkiewiczs sided with Queen Sforza against their political rival Barbara Radziwiłł, involved in a love affair with Sigismund Augustus.
+By the time Aleksander Chodkiewicz died on 28 May 1549, his sons, especially Hieronim, were well-established in politics and the family was second in power after the Radziwiłłs.

 Supraśl Monastery

 Already in 1498, Chodkiewicz founded what became the Supraśl Orthodox Monastery in lands inherited from his father.
 The monastery combines features of fortified churches, Western Gothic and Eastern Byzantine architectures.
 Polish historian Józef Maroszek argued that this unique blend of the early 16th century was related to attempts to establish a church union between Roman Catholicism and Eastern Orthodoxy.
-Lithuanian historian Genutė Kirkienė further claimed that Chodkiewicz was a follower of Joseph Bolgarynovich, Metropolitan of Kiev in 1498–1501, who supported the church union as agreed in the Council of Florence—Orthodoxs would retain their rites and churches, but would be subordinates of the Pope in Rome.
+Lithuanian historian Genutė Kirkienė further claimed that Chodkiewicz was a follower of Joseph Bolgarynovich, Metropolitan of Kiev in 1498–1501, who supported the church union as agreed in the Council of Florence—Orthodox would retain their rites and churches, but would be subordinates of the Pope in Rome.
 After Bolgarynovich's death the union was abandoned at the metropolitan level, but Kirkienė found hints that Supraśl continued the idea locally.
 The monastery soon was granted the status of lavra—it became an autonomous body with great rights reserved for its founder (ktetor) and various restrictions placed on the Metropolitan.

-The Supraśl Monastery became cultural and spiritual center as well as mausoleum of the Chodkiewicz family.
+The Supraśl Monastery became a cultural and spiritual center as well as a mausoleum of the Chodkiewicz family.
 Alexander's mother was the first person buried in its catacombs; he is buried there as well.